 It’s needless to say that to travel to France, Senegal and Quebec would be an enriching experience anyway, albeit more from the cultural point of view.

 And it has to be highlighted too that you do not need a big heap of money to travel there: you can either go luxury or cheap, as there’s plenty of options for both ways.

-France and Belgium are just next door, from the UK.
-A few pounds flight ✈️ and you’re in the land of trappist beers and Camembert.
+France and Belgium are just next doors, from the UK.
+A few pounds flight ✈️ and you’re in the land of Trappist beers and Camembert.

 #10 Get news about your country, in French

-It’s an easy and entertaining way to get hold of an intermediate French.
+It’s an easy and entertaining way to get hold of an intermediate level in French.